Posted by Bakul Sengal

 For proper page optimization, put keywords in the below-given places

-Put the primary keyword in URL to acknowledge search engines about your page.
+Put the primary keyword in the URL to acknowledge search engines about your page.

 You can categorize them as well, but remember there is a difference between: